SBdC/Neighborhood-Map/README.md

 2.Install all project dependencies with `npm install`

+3.Install the dependencies for FontAwesome
+`$ npm i --save @fortawesome/fontawesome-svg-core@prerelease`
+`$ npm i --save @fortawesome/free-solid-svg-icons@prerelease`
+`$ npm i --save @fortawesome/react-fontawesome@prerelease`

-3.Start the development server with `npm start`
+4.Start the development server with `npm start`

-4.The application will run at http://localhost:3000
+5.The application will run at http://localhost:3000

 ## Build